Close Resources

 Over half a million acres impacting an estimated $7.1 million.
 That’s the results from a recent survey of participants attending the 2025 Kentucky Crop Health Conference held Feb.
 6, at the National Corvette Museum in Bowling Green, Ky.

 This was the third consecutive year for the conference that features UK Extension Specialists as well as pest management specialists from universities from across the country.
-With approximately 100 participants, survey respondents indicated over half a million acres of corn, soybean and wheat were represented at the conference with an impact of $7.1 million.
+Approximately 100 participants have attended each year the conference has been held.
+In 2025, survey respondents indicated over half a million acres of corn, soybean and wheat were represented at the conference.
+Additionally, survey respondents were asked to give a value of the information presented at the conference in dollars per acre.
+A majority of respondents indicated based on the information received, attending the meeting was worth over $20 per acre.
+Based on their response to the value and the acres represented an impact of $7.1 million was calculated for the conference.

 This event highlights the importance and economic value of UK pest management research in Kentucky.
 Conference organizers plan to repeat the event in 2026.